skafdasschaf/lilypond-tools/README.md

 - `\begin{movement}{<label>} <lyrics> \end{movement}`: Print the TOC entry for the movement (section) with `<label>`.
 The `<lyrics>` may comprise
   - continuous text, which represents all lyrics of the respective movement (as seen, for instance, in Michael Haydn's [Litaniae MH 532](https://github.com/edition-esser-skala/haydn-m-litaniae-mh-532)); or
   - text blocks labeled with the associated voice (as seen, for instance, in Stölzel's [Jeſu, Deine Paßion](https://github.com/edition-esser-skala/stoelzel-jesu-deine-passion)). `\voice[<label>]` sets the `<label>` of each text block.

+## .github/workflows/engrave-and-release.yaml

+This GitHub Actions workflow engraves scores using the [ees-tools](https://ghcr.io/edition-esser-skala/ees-tools) Docker container and creates a GitHub release that includes the generated PDFs.
+It is triggered whenever a [SemVer](https://semver.org) tag is pushed to GitHub.